 Coddington Church has some pleasant views to the west (if the hedges aren’t too high).
 Off the beaten track and a good place for a break when out cycling.

 Bringsty Common is to the east of Bromyard.

 The Live and Let Live is the pub in the middle of Bringsty Common (SO700548).
 Food and local real ales, phone 01886 821462.
 It is possible to get there (on foot or cycle) from the minor road running from Linley Green to Sapey Bridge (via SO697541), but requires some off-road navigation.
-Note: there is another pub nearby in Whitbourne also called the Live and Let Live.

 The Garden at The Bannut has knot and heather gardens.
 May be closed – check Facebook page.

 Brockhampton Estate (National Trust, SO682546, right) includes Lower Brockhampton House, a 14th century moated manor house (pic is of gatehouse).
 There’s 1700 acres of parkland and traditionally farmed land.
 Has tea room by car park – to get to it you may need to pay for entry.

 Brockhampton Church (All Saints), built 1902 but looks much older, is in the Arts and Crafts style (architect William Lethaby) with many interesting features.
 Worth a detour.
 Our picture of tapestries.
 Church website has history, photos and more.

 A town big enough to have a variety of pubs and tea rooms.
 Has community website.

 Teddy bear museum and collectors shop.
 Also original Thunderbird and Stingray puppets, and a dalek.
 At east end of Broad St (12 The Square), phone 01885 488329.